phoophoo187/Privacy_SDN_Edge_IoT/flowrules/README.md

 5. Run script `edge1.sh` by command:
 `sudo ./edge1.sh`
 Do for all edge nodes.
+After running 'edge1.sh' file, do ping test again as did in step2.
+In this step, ping tests wont be successful anymore.
+By this time, the edge nodes and the super node cannot ping to each other because the network interfaces are under the OVS bridge.
+Hence, OVS needs the flowrules and commands from Ryu controller to set the route.

+6. Run the [OpenFlow state change handler](https://ryu.readthedocs.io/en/latest/ryu_app_api.html#ryu-controller-ofp-event-eventofpstatechange) in the super edge node to get the "datapath-id" of each edge.

+7. Copy python program `superedge.py` file to the super edge node to run the Ryu controller.

-Executing this `edge*.sh` script makes the edge* connects to the Ryu controller in the super edge node.
+8. Then, use the command 'ryu-manager superedge.py' to run the Ryu controller in super edge.

-6. Check the connectivity between OVS in all edge nodes and Ryu controller by command: <br/>
+9. Check the connectivity between OVS in all edge nodes and Ryu controller by command: <br/>
 `sudo ovs-vsctl show`

-7. If the status is "connecting", then check whether the OpenFlow rules have been installed in ovs of all edge node or not by command: <br />
+10. If the status is "connected", then check whether the OpenFlow rules have been installed in ovs of all edge node or not by command: <br />
 `sudo ovs-ofctl dump-flows br0`  for the control plane, and `sudo ovs-ofctl dump-flows br1` for the data plane

-8. Check the connectivity with `ping` command again for both control plane and data plane as in Step 2.
-By this time, the edge nodes and the super node cannot ping to each other because the network interfaces are under the OVS bridge.
-Hence, OVS needs the flowrules and commands from Ryu controller to set the route.

-9. Run the [OpenFlow state change handler](https://ryu.readthedocs.io/en/latest/ryu_app_api.html#ryu-controller-ofp-event-eventofpstatechange) in the super edge node to get the "datapath-id" of each edge.

-10. Copy shell script `superedge.sh` file to the super edge node.

-11. Set execute permission on script file`superedge.sh` by using command : <br/>
-`sudo chmod +x superedge.sh` <br/>

-12. Run script `superedge.sh` in the super edge node to setup the Ryu Controller by command:

-13. After getting the "dataoath-id" of all edges, copy them and paste them at [`line 58`](https://github.com/TNatapon/Privacy_SDN_Edge_IoT/blob/d61178352c897359d9477f5d834ae39588311aed/flowrules/superedge.py#L58) in the script `superedge.sh`.

-14. Execute script `superedge.sh` in the super edge node by command: <br/>
-`sudo ./superedge.sh`
+11. Do ping tests again.
+In this step, ping tests will be successful.